svetob/logstash-json/README.md

 end
 ```

+### Logstash TCP logger backend
-In `config.exs` add the logger as a backend and configure it.
-For example:
+In `config.exs` add the TCP logger as a backend and configure it:

 ```
 config :logger,